w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 The work statement describes the WCAG2ICT Phase 1 objectives that have been completed and the updated Phase 2 objectives for the WCAG2ICT Note.

 NOTE: This work is mentioned in the [Other Deliverables section of the current AG WG Charter.](https://www.w3.org/2019/12/ag-charter#ig-other-deliverables) The continuation of the work is also included in the [current AG WG Charter](https://www.w3.org/2023/11/ag-charter).
+The WCAG2ICT Task Force plans to ensure that future AG WG charters include devlopment of this important guidance.

 ## Objective